-The marked change we observed in color from 2000 to 2003 makes it seem likely that the color and lightcurve could have been changing during the 12 months of observation as well.
-As a test, we computed lightcurve residuals by subtracting the rotational lightcurve and the phase curve from the original photometry.
-Figure 6 shows these residuals as a function of time while Fig. 7 show trends as function of sub-earth latitude.
-There are no strong trends identified but these plots are consistent with our emerging picture of Vphotometry driven by geometric changes while the B photometry is being driven by a temporal change, perhaps even accelerating late in the observing window.
-Admittedly, these trends are not particularly significant and these conclusions are based more on intuitive interpretations of the residual patterns than they are based on strict statistics.
-Despite the low significance we felt it important to present the results to help provide guidance to future observational efforts.
+The marked change we observed in color from 2000 to 2003 makes it seem likely that the color and light curve could have been changing during the 12 months of observation as well.
+As a test, we computed light-curve residuals by subtracting the rotational light curve and the phase curve from the original photometry.
+Figure 6 shows these residuals as a function of time where the trend is an increase in the B magnitude with time while the V magnitude is seen to decrease.
+Figure 7 show trends as a function of sub-Earth latitude and here the B magnitude is seen to increase with increasing latitude and the V decreases.
+None of these trends are strong but these plots serve to provide guidance to future observational efforts.